zjukg/KoPA/README.md

 - Python 3.9.16
 - torch 2.0.0
 - transformers 4.28.0
+- **peft 0.3.0**

+- If you find the performance of fine-tuned model is close to the zero-shot results.
+You can check whether your LoRA checkpoint is empty.
+A version mismatch of the peft / transformers library may cause such an issue.
+See more details in this issue from the perf reposity [https://github.com/huggingface/peft/issues/286](https://github.com/huggingface/peft/issues/286).

 ## 🌲 Data Preparation
 Due to the size of the data, you need to download and unzip the data file data.zip from [this link](https://drive.google.com/file/d/1J1Ioi23jTMaBkBDYzfIy2MAZYMUIjFWW/view?usp=drive_link) and put them in the data/.